 by Brian Tomasik

 This piece describes a few of the main influences that initially inclined me to write about the topic of wild-animal suffering (WAS).
-I recount a brief history of the WAS movement through mid-2012.
+I recount a brief history of the WAS movement through ~2013.
+(There has been much more happening since 2013 that I haven't chronicled here.)

 The WAS movement has become a significant force among effective altruists in recent years.
 The "Reducing wild-animal suffering" Facebook group has 1370 members as of 30 Aug.
 2015.
 Animal Charity Evaluators, while not focused on WAS, recognizes the issue as important.
 There's lots of discussion about wild animals on Felicifia, Facebook threads, and sometimes in LessWrong comments.
 There are now several online videos on the subject.
 And a new organization called Animal Ethics has been created to conduct research and outreach around WAS on a full-time basis.
 How did we get to this point?